 Many years ago the music pastor at my church gave the sermon that has stayed with me more than any other.
 He was speaking about worship and praise and all of the things that it does, and then he said this: “If you are heart broken today, if you cannot sing, don’t stay home.
 Come to church and just sit quietly.
 Let me sing for you.”

-If that’s where you are today I invite you to talk to one of our email mentors.
+If that’s where you are today I invite you to talk to one of our online mentors (just fill out the form in the Connect tab).
 Let us sing for you.
 Whether you have a prayer request to share, need someone to listen, or are looking for resources to help — whatever your situation — we would love to help.

 “For he has not despised or disdained the suffering of the afflicted one; he has not hidden his face from him but has listened to his cry for help.”
 Psalm 22:24